How Can High-Altitude Training Benefit Endurance Athletes Without Risking Their Health?

 Endurance athletes often seek a competitive edge over their opponents.
 High-altitude training is one such strategy that they may utilize to gain this edge.
 But what’s the science behind it?
 Why do athletes go to high altitudes to train?

-Additional reading : What Are the Mental Health Benefits of Solo Travel for Young Adults?
+In the same genre : What Are the Mental Health Benefits of Solo Travel for Young Adults?

 At sea level, the air we breathe has approximately 20.9% oxygen.
 When we inhale, this oxygen enters our lungs, diffuses into the bloodstream, and is transported to our muscles, where it aids in the production of energy.
 For endurance athletes who rely heavily on their aerobic energy systems during long bouts of exercise, their performance is heavily influenced by their body’s ability to deliver and utilize oxygen efficiently.